dmbarbour/glas/docs/GlasApps.md

 ## State

-The basic program model has built-in support for registers, and we provide a few registers with 'db.\*' and 'g.\*'.
-But it isn't difficult to support first-class, mutable references (similar to Haskell's IORef).
-Tentative minimal API:
+The program model has built-in support for registers, and we provide a few volumes of registers to an application with 'db.\*' and 'g.\*'.
+But it isn't difficult to support first-class references to mutable state (like Haskell's IORef).
+A minimal API:

 * `sys.ref.*`
   * `new(Data) : Ref` - new reference initially containing Data; runtime-ephemeral
   * `db.new(Data) : Ref` - as 'new' but backed by the database; database-ephemeral
   * `with(Ref) : [op]` - pop Ref from stack, run 'op' with access as register 'ref'

 Compared to registers, references complicate static analysis, GC, and schema change (for live coding).
 Database-backed references generally require distributed GC.
-My vision for glas systems strongly favors registers over references (thus references aren't primitive).
+My vision for glas systems strongly favors registers over references, thus references aren't primitive.
 Nonetheless, references can be very convenient.

 ## Concurrency